 RMIT University reserves the right to not offer courses that fail to meet a minimum enrolment of 25 students.

-To enrol in a University elective, follow the instructions under the heading Enrol as a higher education student.
+To enrol in a University elective, follow the instructions under the heading Re-enrol as a continuing student.